bitmatica/javascript/README.md

   * Do not add spaces inside of curly braces.
   * A single leading underscore is acceptable in identifiers to indicate an attribute is intended to be "private".
   * Don't prohibit string concatenation.
 Template strings are usually, but not always, preferable.
+  * Don't prohibit use of `arguments`.
+Rest params `...args` are usually, but not always, preferable.

 # };